Converting Existing Terraform HCL to CDKTF Python

 Automated Translation via cdktf convert

 The cdktf convert utility generates baseline Python constructs from legacy HCL files.
-It does not produce production-ready code out of the box.
+It does not produce production-ready code.
 You must explicitly pin provider versions to prevent silent breaking changes.

 CLI: Automated HCL Translation